waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 ### Sensor Data

-The sensor data file is an aggregate of all _published_ data from a project's nodes.
+The sensor data file is an aggregate of all published data from a project's nodes.
 By published, we mean:

 * Data was read from a whitelisted node belonging to the project.
 * Data was read during that node's commissioning time.
 * Data was read from a whitelisted sensor.
 * Data value passed a simple range check.
-(Range is specified in sensor metadata.)

 This file is a CSV with the following fields: